-One Touch Calibration can be enabled or disabled by using the up or down arrow keys to highlight One Touch Cal and pressing enter .
+One Touch Calibration can be enabled or disabled by using the up or down arrow keys to highlight One Touch Cal and pressing enter Cal.
 An 'X' in the box next to One Touch indicates it is enabled.

-When One Touch Cal is enabled, press and hold the calibration seconds while in the run screen to calibrate Dissolved Oxygen to the barometer reading and salinity correction value.
+When One Touch Cal is enabled, press and hold the calibration we key for 3 seconds while in the run screen to calibrate Dissolved Oxygen to the barometer reading and salinity correction value.
 For more information on One Touch Calibration, see the Calibration section of this manual.